S3sc0/cub3d/README.md

 ## How To Use

 This project is able to work in both linux machine and our school's mac only.
-If you have a linux machine follow this guide.
+If you have a linux machine follow these steps.
 First you need to have MinilibX library follow [this](https://github.com/42Paris/minilibx-linux) guide to install it.
-To get the project work properly in your machine run this script.
+To get the project work properly in your machine run this script in your terminal.
 ```
 >   ./configure.sh
 ```